Please refer to our important information regarding travel insurance when booking your ski holiday.

-It is essential that your insurance covers you for hired equipment.
+It is essential that your insurance covers you for hired equipment and lift passes.
 Many service providers offer top-up insurance and we recommend you take this.
 Details of this will be displayed in the shop and we recommend you read this.

-If you are not satisfied with the service provided, you must in the very first instance contact the service provider.
+If you are not satisfied with the service provided, you must in the very first instance contact our resort team or, if in a non-repped resort, the service provider.
 This ensures that they have the opportunity there and then to understand the nature of your concerns and to respond accordingly.
-Failure to register any issues with the service provider means they will have been robbed of the opportunity to rectify the situation and they will be unlikely to accept any claims thereafter.
-Where you have been unable to rectify the situation with the service provider our Representatives may be able to assist.
-We will try to help resolve any dissatisfaction on a goodwill basis and without any responsibility for any claims or complaints.
+Failure to register any issues means we (or the service provider) will have been robbed of the opportunity to rectify the situation and this may affect any claims thereafter.

 There may be other nationalities in your group lessons.

 The minimum age for learning to ski depends on the ski school’s policy, facilities and the child’s ability.
 Occasionally ski schools recommend that children under 6 learning to ski for the first time join a kindergarten in order to familiarise them in a more controlled environment.

 Excursions or other tours and services not run by Skiworld that you may choose to book or pay for whilst you are on holiday are not part of your package holiday provided by us.
 We act as an agent on behalf of the providers of these services and as such have no liability for the act(s) or omissions of any of the service providers.

 Written confirmation of your booking signifies that the service provider has entered into a contract with you that are subject to both these terms and conditions and those of the service provider.
 Any monies paid to us have been taken on behalf of the service provider.